Otobong Nkanga recieves The Lise Wilhelmsen Art Award 2019

 Photo: Martine Hoff Jensen / Henie Onstad Kunstsenter

-LONDON, Monday, 30 September 2019—Henie Onstad Kunstsenter is delighted to officially announce that the inaugural recipient of the Lise Wilhelmsen Art Award is Otobong Nkanga.
+LONDON, Monday, 30 September 2019—Henie Onstad Kunstsenter is delighted to officially announce that the inaugural recipient of The Lise Wilhelmsen Art Award is Otobong Nkanga.

 Revealed during a reception at The Conduit in London, the recipient was announced by Tone Hansen, Director of the Henie Onstad Kunstsenter, in the presence of the artist, the award’s jury and invited guests.

 Tone Hansen noted: “Otobong Nkanga is an artist of unshakeable integrity and vitality.
 The impact we have upon our environment and one another, constitutes the essence of her work.
-She is a wonderful choice as inaugural artist for Lise Wilhelmsen Art Award, which celebrates the work of distinguished international artists, generating ongoing public engagement while encouraging conversations about the relevance and importance of contemporary art”.
+She is a wonderful choice as inaugural artist for The Lise Wilhelmsen Art Award, which celebrates the work of distinguished international artists, generating ongoing public engagement while encouraging conversations about the relevance and importance of contemporary art”.

 The Lise Wilhelmsen Art Award Programme presents 100,000 USD in prize money to a distinguished, mid-career artist whose work will inspire and motivate future generations to active participation and social responsibility.
 In addition to the prize, there is an acquisition budget for the inclusion of the artist’s work in the Henie Onstad Collection, and the recipient will feature in a dedicated exhibition at the museum the following year.
 Presented biennially, the award, acquisition and exhibition are intended to mark a significant milestone in an artist's career and represent a financial commitment that places the programme among the most significant art awards internationally.